Front-End Testing Part 1: Writing JavaScript Unit Tests with ava and mock-browser

 context.appendChild(perfundoElement);

-const linkElement = document.createElement('a');
+const linkElement = document.createElement("a");

 perfundoElement.appendChild(linkElement);

-const overlayElement = document.createElement('div');
+const overlayElement = document.createElement("div");

 perfundoElement.appendChild(overlayElement);

-const closeElement = document.createElement('a');
+const closeElement = document.createElement("a");

 perfundoElement.appendChild(closeElement);

-const perfundoInstance = new Perfundo(dependencies, '.perfundo');
+const perfundoInstance = new Perfundo(dependencies, ".perfundo");

 perfundoInstance.open();

-let overlayElementHasActiveClass = overlayElement.classList.contains('is-active');
+let overlayElementHasActiveClass =

 t.true(overlayElementHasActiveClass);